Scheduled 2022 dates:

 Class size 8 max

-‘Thermofax’ screens can be made with the Print Gocco system using a flash of bright light to make a stencil on a heat sensitive film.
-The method of printing is very similar to regular screen printing but with lighter frames and squeegees.
-It’s a great for artwork with line art and solid colour, only takes a few minutes to make up a screen, and offers an instant solution for screen printing smaller work.
+‘Thermofax’ screens can be made with a heat system devised by Japanese company Riso.
+The machines use either a flash of bright light or a digital thermal head to make the stencil on a heat-sensitive film.
+Once you have the stencil, the method of printing is very similar to regular screen printing but with lighter frames and squeegees.
+It’s a great for artwork with line art and solid colour, only takes a few minutes to make up a screen, and offers an instant solution for screen printing smaller work up to A4 in size.

 The screens last well, are very easy to store, and can be reused again and again.
 Use your screen to print party invites, t-shirts, birthday cards, bags, fabric, stationery and wrapping paper etc.

 In this workshop led by Xtina Lamb, you’ll expose the heat sensitive screen mesh with your own artwork, stretch it on a plastic frame, then print onto textiles using a squeegee and one ink colour at a time.
-You’ll see some of Xtina’s extensive Gocco machine collection, and use a Riso Screenfax to expose your screen.
+You’ll see some of Xtina’s extensive Riso machine collection, and use a Riso Screenfax or MiScreen to expose your screen.

 - Create and keep a thermofax screen